alfuwu/Hyleus-Vault/People/Important/Amy Zsaash Küten.md

 Amy was one of the first to arrive at [[the Spiral]] after it awakened, and was pivotal in stemming the casualties.
 Eyewitness reports claim that she even came to blows with the [[Chronovore]] itself for an extremely limited duration of time.

 ### Physical Description
-Amy Küten is tall for a [[human]] woman, standing at about 5′9″ (175 cm).
+Amy Küten is tall for a [[Human]] woman, standing at about 5′9″ (175 cm).
 She has olive-colored skin and rich, purple-colored hair, a characteristic feature of her ancestry.

 ### Personality
 Amy is ambitious, driven person with an extremely strong moral compass.
 She will do what she thinks is right and just regardless of consequence to herself or her person; in other words, she is a true hero.